Chapter 5 On-Policy vs Off-Policy Reinforcement Learning: SARSA, Q-Learning, and Monte Carlo in R

 5.4 Off-Policy Monte Carlo with Importance Sampling

-\[ \rho_t = \prod_{k=t}^T \frac{\pi(a_k|s_k)}{\mu(a_k|s_k)} \]
+\[ \rho_t = \prod_{k=t}^T \frac{\pi(a_k \mid s_k)}{\mu(a_k \mid s_k)}, \]

-where \(\pi\) is the target policy, \(\mu\) is the behavior policy, and \(T\) is the episode length.
-The Q-value update is:
+where \(\pi\) is the target policy, \(\mu\) the behavior policy, and \(T\) the terminal time.
+The Q-update can be written as

-\[ Q(s,a) \leftarrow Q(s,a) + \alpha \left( \rho_t G_t - Q(s,a) \right) \]
+\[ Q(s,a) \leftarrow Q(s,a) + \alpha \left( \rho_t G_t - Q(s,a) \right), \]

 # Common settings